Early Childhood Education Certificate

 Program Information

 • Students are required to take 9 courses for a total of 26 credits.
-Program courses include topics in child development, observation and assessment, curriculum, and health and safety.
-Students are also required to complete English 101.
+Program courses include topics in child development, curriculum, parent-teacher communication, and health and safety.

 • All Early Childhood students must achieve grades of “C-” or better in all subject courses with an ECE designation.

-• Courses address the knowledge and competencies required for Massachusetts Department of Early Education and Care teacher qualifications for preschool-age children (2.9- 5 year-old).
+• Courses address the knowledge and competencies required for Massachusetts Department of Early Education and Care teacher qualifications for infants, toddlers or preschool-age children (2.9 - 5 year-old).
 Students should access the Department of Early Education and Care website for specific teaching qualifications.

-• Students should take any required developmental course in their first semester along with EDU 101 College Success Seminar for Education.
+• Students should take EDU 101 College Success Seminar for Education in their first semester.

-• Students will apply respectful care and educational principles tailored for preschool children (2.9-5 years old).
+• Students will apply respectful care and educational principles tailored for infants, toddlers, and preschool children (2.9-5 years old).

-• Through a supervised practicum placement in a licensed preschool setting, students will demonstrate their grasp of these principles and their ability to provide high-quality education and respectful care.
+• Through a supervised practicum placement in a licensed child care setting, students will demonstrate their grasp of these principles and their ability to provide high-quality education and respectful care.
+Practicum placement will be in either an infant/toddler or preschool setting.

-• All courses may be applied to an Associate in Science Early Childhood Education, or Associate in Science General Studies - Educational Studies.
+• All courses may be applied to an Associate in Science Early Childhood Education

 After Bristol

-• Upon completion of the certificate, students meet the qualification standards for teacher according to the Massachusetts Department of Early Education and Care.
+• Upon completion of the certificate, students meet the education and experience qualification standards for teachers according to the Massachusetts Department of Early Education and Care.
+Students also meet all the education requirements for lead teacher and Director I.

 Special Requirements for the Program